Open-Systems-Pharmacology/Oral-PBBM-Workflow/In-Vitro-Dissolution-Model/README.md

     h_limit = Thickness (unstirred water layer)
 * `NBins`: Number of particle size bins utilized in the dissolution model, with a maximum allowed value of 10.
 * `r_mean` and `r_gsd`: If particle sizes are assumed to be log-normally distributed, `r_mean` represents the geometric mean of the particle sizes, and `r_gsd` denotes the geometric standard deviation.
 These values are not used if the particle sizes for each bin are manually specified or fitted during parameter optimization.
-* `unitC_1µm`: This parameters is used in the calculation of different parameters related to the fluid velocity (such as the Reynolds number, micro-eddie velocity, and terminal velocity) according to the equations presented by Sugano et al.**The final dissolution model does not use the Sugano equations; hence, this parameter is not needed and can be deleted from the model file (?)**
+* `unitC_1µm`: This parameters is used in the calculation of different parameters related to the fluid velocity (such as the Reynolds number, micro-eddie velocity, and terminal velocity) according to the equations presented by Sugano et al. **[add reference].
+The final dissolution model does not use the Sugano equations; hence, this parameter is not needed and can be deleted from the model file (?)**
 * `precipitationrate`: Precipitation rate of the drug, applicable only if `PrecipitatedDrugSoluble` is set to `0`.
 * `pH`: pH of the of dissolution medium.
 Table 1 lists pH of commonly used biorelevant media.